Florist arranging flowers

 You and your business could be held liable for customer injuries even if the mistake wasn't your fault.
 For example, if a bouquet is mislabeled by a wholesaler and a customer is exposed to an allergen, they could still sue your florist shop.

-If a customer sues for medical bills, lost wages, or other damages resulting from an incident with one of your floral products, a product liability policy could help you navigate that expensive lawsuit.
+If a customer sues for medical bills, lost wages, or other damages resulting from an incident with one of your floral products, a product liability policy would pay for your attorney's fees and other legal costs.

 Product liability insurance is often included in a general liability or business owner's policy (BOP), though it can also be purchased as a standalone policy.